Ebubekir-Tas/Malwart/README.md

+**This is a very old and outdated project I used to practice web development, not professional standard.**

 Website: https://malwart.netlify.app/

 This is a responsive e-Commerce website made to demonstrate my knowledge and skills utilizing HTML, CSS, JavaScript, Bootstrap, and jQuery.